American System (economic plan): Main points

 The establishment of a protective tariff, a 20%–25% tax on imported goods, would protect a nation's business from foreign competition.
 Congress passed a tariff in 1816 which made European goods more expensive and encouraged consumers to buy relatively cheap American-made goods.

 The establishment of a national bank would promote a single currency, making trade easier, and issue what was called sovereign credit, i.e., credit issued by the national government, rather than borrowed from the private banking system.
 In 1816, Congress created the Second Bank of the United States.

 The improvement of the country's infrastructure, especially transportation systems, made trade easier and faster for everyone.
 Poor roads made transportation slow and costly.

 The American System became the leading tenet of the Whig Party of Henry Clay and Daniel Webster.
 It was opposed by the Democratic Party of Andrew Jackson, Martin Van Buren, James K. Polk, Franklin Pierce, and James Buchanan prior to the Civil War, often on the grounds that the points of it were unconstitutional.

-Among the most important internal improvements created under the American System was the Cumberland Road.
+Among the most important internal improvements created under the American System was the Cumberland Road:

+Jacksonian and Democratic critique of the American System

+Jacksonian and Democratic critics argued that Clay’s “American System” rested on a centralizing logic that could allow the federal government to shape the internal development of the states and territories.
+They noted that phrases used by supporters of the plan, such as “harmonize and balance the nation's agriculture, commerce, and industry” and “a vigorously maintained system of sectional economic interdependence,” implied an interdependent structure in which regions would be assigned complementary economic roles to be coordinated at the national level.
+Democratic writers insisted instead that “central legislation will never by any possibility be brought to bear upon the territories so as to interfere with their internal growth,” linking westward expansion to local self-directed development rather than to congressional economic management.
+Similar concerns appeared in President James K. Polk’s 1845 inaugural address and in his later messages, where he warned that federal public-works programs favoring particular localities could disturb the constitutional balance and undermine equality among the states.
+John C. Calhoun, in his later writings on internal improvements, likewise contended that a broad federal power over roads, canals, and rivers could become a general power to prescribe local economic priorities.
+Legal-historical work on the “interbellum” period has similarly shown that many actors resisted federal internal-improvement schemes because they feared such programs would operate as instruments of consolidation rather than as neutral aids to commerce.